keeweb/kdbxweb/README.md

 ## Browser support

-- modern browsers: Edge 13+, Firefox, Chrome, Safari 8+, Opera
+- modern browsers: Edge 13+, Firefox, Chrome, Safari 9+, Opera
 - node.js

+You can implement older browsers support by adding polyfills for WebCrypto and Promise.

 ## Compatibility